Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/OTA_story.md

 ### Send OTA-WEB Command
 [Top](#otaweb-story "Top")<br>
 After sending the OTA:WEB command, the Banjo Players connect to the WiFi router and start the OTA loading website login page.
+On your browser, you can either enter http://esp32.local/ or the IP address if known in the form w.x.y.z.
 Refreshing the browser will show the page.<br>
 | Browser Webpage |
 | --- |
 | <img src="https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/resources/images/Site02_After_OTA_WEB.png" width="300" alt="After sending the OTA:WEB command the website is available."> |